Schulich-Ignite/website/README.md

 description of the team member goes here
 ```

 The `team` field controls which area the member will appear in: if `"exec"`, they are on the executive team; if `"jr exec"`, they are on the junior executive team; if `"none"`, they will be listed under "Other Contributors."
-The email and LinkedIn fields are optional.
+The email and LinkedIn fields are optional regardless of team; however, if team is `"none"`, only LinkedIn applies - email is not supported when team is `"none"`.

 ### Sponsors